zulip/zulip/templates/zerver/for/open-source.md

   still a good contributor experience.
 As a result, maintainers can do multi-hour sessions of focus work while still being available to their community.
+* Every contributor has their own space to start a conversation (we recommend new contributors start a topic with their name as the topic).
+Asking a question never has to be an interruption of another conversation.

 You can see this in action in our own [chat.zulip.org](https://chat.zulip.org) community, which sends thousands of messages a week.
-We often get feedback from contributors around the world that they love how responsive Zulip's project leader is in public Zulip conversations.
-We are able to achieve this despite the project leader spending only 30 minutes a day managing the community and spending most of his time integrating improvements into Zulip.
+We often get feedback from contributors around the world that they love how responsive Zulip's project leaders are in public Zulip conversations.
+We are able to achieve this despite the project leaders collectively spending only a few hours a day managing the community and spending most of their time integrating improvements into Zulip.

 Many communities that migrated from Slack, IRC, or Gitter to Zulip